nataliya-nataliya/job4j_todo/README.md

 The service allows you to create, view description, delete a task.
 You can change the status of a task from undone to done and otherwise.
 You can view the list of all tasks, the list of done tasks or the list of undone tasks.
+The division of rights:
+1) Only authorized users can view and edit tasks.
+2) All tasks are available to any authorized user

 ### Technology stack